Nonsuch (album): Release and promotionNonsuch was released on 27 April 1992 by Virgin Records in the United Kingdom and by Geffen Records a day later in the United States. In addition to single CD and cassette releases, Nonsuch was released as a double vinyl in the UK but not in the US. It reached number 28 on the UK Albums Chart, becoming their second consecutive and final Top 40 album, although it only stayed on the chart for two weeks. Comparatively, the album spent eleven weeks on the US Billboard 200, where it peaked at number 97. The album also reached number one on the Rolling Stone College album chart, at the time a significant feat, and number 75 in the Australian ARIA Charts. Music critic Nick Reed described its minor commercial success as "business as usual for the band."

-The album produced two singles, the first of which was "The Disappointed", which reached number 33 on the UK Singles Chart, and became nominated for an Ivor Novello Award in 1993.Larkin, Colin; ed.
+The album produced two singles, the first of which, "The Disappointed", reached number 33 on the UK Singles Chart, and became nominated for an Ivor Novello Award in 1993.Larkin, Colin; ed.
 (1995).
 The Guinness Encyclopedia of Popular Music [Vol. 6]: Threepenny Opera-Z.Z.
 Top, p..
 Guinness Publishing.
 ISBN 9781561591763.
 See also: ISBN 9780753501597 and ISBN 9780857125958.
-The second single "The Ballad of Peter Pumpkinhead" reached number 71 in the UK.
+The second single, "The Ballad of Peter Pumpkinhead", reached number 71 in the UK.
 "Wrapped in Grey" was intended as the third single in September 1992, but was withdrawn by Virgin immediately as they did not think it would be commercially successful.
 Ultimately 1,000 CD copies were pressed and it was the band's final single before leaving Virgin.
 Partridge reflected: "It was the great cot-death single – they pressed it and then changed their minds, such a shame."
 Promotional videos for all three songs were made, with the "Peter Pumpkinhead" video receiving much airplay on MTV that summer; the band also performed "Books Are Burning" live with Mattacks on The Late Show on BBC Two in April 1992.
 The album was promoted with music magazine advertisements that featured joke quotes such as "George Bush doesn't get it", "David Duke thinks it contains communist codes" and "William Kennedy Smith just wants to know if it gets chicks hot."
 Other advertisements featured the tagline: "Still Not on Tour (Cheer up, there is a new album)".